cortega26/highest_volatility/README.md

 ## Cache Refresh

+A background task runs when the API starts, periodically refreshing cached price data for any locally stored tickers.
+The interval between refreshes is configured with the ``HV_CACHE_REFRESH_INTERVAL`` environment variable and defaults to once every 24 hours.

 A helper script is provided to refresh cached price data for all locally stored tickers.
 It iterates over the tickers under `.cache/prices/<interval>` and updates each one sequentially.